processing/p5.js/contributor_docs/project_wrapups/ghalestrilo_gsoc_2020.md

 #### by [@ghalestrilo](https://github.com/ghalestrilo)

 The [p5.js web editor](https://github.com/processing/p5.js-web-editor) is today an important tool for the p5.js ecossystem: beginners and old-schoolers alike rely on the tool for prototyping p5 sketches, for its convenience and availability.
 Now, maybe you have a sketch idea while away from home, or you want to show your favorite one to your friend!
-So you naturally pick up your phone and realize the project does not work very well on mobile.
+So you naturally pick up your phone and realize the editor does not work very well on mobile.
 Slightly disappointed, you tell your friend "I'll send you a screenshot when I get home" 😢

 I'm [Ghales](https://ghales.top), and the story above happened to me ~~(I've never sent the screenshot)~~.
 My project for Google Summer of Code '20 was to design and implement a mobile user interface for the editor, so that everyone can use the editor comfortably wherever they are.
 This requires: